emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 After all nodes are started, the cluster will be automatically established.

-## Autocluster by DNS records
+## Autocluster by DNS Records

 Domain Name System (DNS) record is a type of record used to map domain names to IP addresses.
-DNS system allows multiple A records for one domain name, this makes a one-to-many mapping.
+DNS SRV records allow multiple records for one domain name, this makes a one-to-many mapping.
 EMQX can use this one-to-many mapping to find all nodes that belong to one cluster so that the nodes can join a cluster automatically.

 EMQX supports auto clustering by DNS A records and DNS SRV records. <!--can we add the difference between these 2 records, what are their use cases, and it seems to me that the above parameter is only about DNS A.-->

-#### Configure DNS services
+#### Configure DNS Services

 Most public cloud services have DNS services.
 After assigning a domain name, you only need to add the IP address of each EMQX node to the A record of this domain to finish the configuration.